leonimev/LeoniMartins/Profile.md

 ### PEER REVIEWED ARTICLES

 - **Martins, L. F.,** J. Oh, A. Melgar, M. Harper, E. W. Wall, and A. N. Hristov.
 2023.
 Effects of phytonutrients and yeast culture supplementation on lactational performance and nutrient use efficiency in dairy cows.
 J. Dairy Sci.
-Accepted on Oct 05, 2022.
+106:TBD.
+[Journal of Dairy Science](https://doi.org/10.3168/jds.2022-22482)

 - Silvestre, T., S. E. Räisänen, S. F. Cueva, D. E. Wasson, C. F. A. Lage, **L. F. Martins,** E. Wall, and A. N. Hristov.
 2022.
 Effects of a combination of Capsicum oleoresin and clove essential oil on metabolic status, lactational performance, and enteric methane emissions in dairy cows.
 J. Dairy Sci.
 105:1-13.
 [Journal of Dairy Science](https://doi.org/10.3168/jds.2022-22203).